serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

     Written Variables: <unknown> (2048 bytes). [-Rpass-missed=annotation-remarks]

-That's pretty nice to spot inserted instructions that end up not being optimized, but as one can expect from a codebase as large as Firefox', it generates too much information.
+That's pretty nice to spot inserted instructions that end up not being optimized, but as one can expect from a codebase as large as Firefox's, it generates too much information.

 Fortunately we can combine this with profile information, through